robot-tools/iconograph/README.md

 ### Modules

-Modules are scripts run after the chroot has been created.
-They can install packages, do configuration, etc. Icon has several stock packages, but you can also create your own using them as examples.
+Modules are scripts that run after the chroot has been created.
+They can install packages, do configuration, etc. Icon has several stock modules, but you can also create your own using them as examples.
 You can pass multiple --module flags to build_image.py as long as the modules are compatible with each other.

+Stock modules:

 #### iconograph.py